 Key takeaways

-- Deterministic, event-sourced orchestration framework for Claude Code with resumable runs and complete audit trails
+- Deterministic, event-sourced orchestration framework for AI coding agents with resumable runs and complete audit trails

 - Quality convergence — agents iterate until quality targets are met, not just run once and hope